expo/fyi/managed-app-size.md

 # App size when using prebuild (i.e., "managed workflow")

 [EAS Build](https://docs.expo.dev/build/) will ship only the code that you include in your app.
 In pure JavaScript projects, it will [run prebuild](https://docs.expo.dev/workflow/prebuild/) in order to compile the project.
 This generates the native projects and links the dependencies that you have installed in your **package.json**.
-Minimum app sizes are roughly 2mb to 3mb (this changes slightly depending on the Expo SDK / React Native version).
+Minimum app sizes are roughly 3 MB to 4 MB (this changes slightly depending on the Expo SDK / React Native version).

 ### Use the App Store and Play Store data rather than the binary size as your benchmark